julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

 } LIMIT 100
 ```

-The code looks for cultural entity collections and finds their members.
-The result includes the collection and each item that is a member of that collection.
+The code retrieves a list of cultural collections and their respective items from a specified dataset, limiting the results to 100.

-To show that the code works, here is our result, this was also done with LIMIT.
+To prove that the codes work, we created a table for each query to show the results.

-> 💡 We display only **10 items** as an **example** in the tables, instead of all the results.
+> 💡 On the website we are going to display only **10 items** as an **example** in the tables, but we actually worked with all the results!

 <table width="200" height="300">
   <tbody><tr>